majac91/Travel_journal/README.md

 ## Project objectives

-This is the project I did to support the process of learning JavaScript.
+This is the project I did as a part of the JavaScript learning process.

-Some of the objectives were:
+Some of the objectives include:

 :ballot_box_with_check: learning the JS basics

+:ballot_box_with_check: using parcel and npm to set up the project

 :ballot_box_with_check: learning the concept of functional programming